Geometry: Coordinate Geometry

 Read the following SAT test question and then select the correct answer.

-Read the question carefully and identify the bottom line.
-Assess your options for solving the problem and use the most efficient method to attack the problem.
+Always be sure to read the question carefully and make a note of the bottom line.
+Then assess your options and choose the most efficient method to attack the problem.
 When you have an answer, loop back to verify that it matches the bottom line.

-Loop Back: You solved for area, so you are ready to look down at the answer choices.
+Loop Back: You found the slope of the line, so you are ready to look down at your answer choices.

 For more help with SAT math, visit www.myknowsys.com!